gayeshakavi/house_price/README.md

-🏡 House Price Predictor
+🏡Overview of House Price Predictor

-📌 Overview

-This project is a House Price Predictor that estimates house prices based on given input features using a machine learning model.
+📌 This project is a House Price Predictor that estimates house prices based on given input features using a machine learning model.

 🌟 Features